May Memorial Week Propane Standby Prep Guide for Busy Homes

 Controls, exercise, and logs

 Run a manual exercise only as described in your owner manual—typically with utility power on so the automatic transfer switch does not move the house to generator during the test.
 Listen for smooth starting, stable running, and normal shutdown.
 If your model supports exercise scheduling, confirm the clock matches what you expect after power bumps or daylight changes.
-Keep a simple log of dates and alarms; that speeds up residential repair conversations if something trends wrong.

 Transfer switch and electrical safety